DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-02-studio-update-april.md

 <img class="img-fluid post-image w-100" src="/assets/img/blog/overcooked.gif">

-Personally, I always imagined that if you had more people and segmented tasks, you would have more time on your hands.
-But it turns out that with more time on your hands, more opportunities arise, and more work still ends up being done.
+Personally, I always imagined that if you were in a team and able to distribute tasks, you would have much more time on your hands.
+But it turns out that with more time on your hands, more opportunities arise, and more work needs to get done.

 Specifically, just this month, we: